Rules for the Fink Center Stock Pitch Competition

 2. Acceptable Research Sources and Tools: Students will be permitted to use any research tools that are available through their respective schools, including Bloomberg, FactSet, CapitalIQ, professionally prepared equity research, and industry contacts; however, all work on the project must be original and created only by members of the team (tables, charts, and other data must be attributed).
 We highly encourage the use of original EDGAR filings as one source.
 Doing some original research or fieldwork/informal polls is also highly encouraged.

 3. Submissions: The two presentations must be submitted electronically as PowerPoint files.
 We will provide teams with a template closer to the event.
 Teams may add slides to the template but they must include the core slides given.
 File names must include the team moniker, but no reference to the school (your presentations will be made without disclosing your school).
 Presentations should not contain any sound/video or other excessively large data objects.
-Presentations must be emailed to the event coordinators no later than midnight Wednesday (11:59pm PST), February 26, 2013.
+First Round Stock Presentations must be emailed to the event coordinators no later than midnight on Thursday (11:59pm PST), Febrauary 11, 2016 AND Final Presentations must be emailed to the event coordinators no later than midnight on Wednesday (11:59pm PST), February 17, 2016.
 Teams will be not allowed to revise their presentations after they have been submitted or bring other materials into the room.
 We encourage an appendix with your model.

 1. Team Divisions: Teams will be randomly divided into divisions.
 As part of this process the presentation order for teams will be randomly assigned.
 All teams must remain anonymous with a team name and so not identify themselves or their school affiliation to each other or the judges.